foss-for-synopsys-dwc-arc-processors/toolchain/README.md

   let `build-all.sh` script to build Expat by passing option `--no-system-expat`.

-To cross-compile tool chain on Linux, Mingw tool chain should be installed.
+To cross-compile toolchain on Linux, Mingw toolchain should be installed.
 On Ubuntu that can be done with `mingw-w64` package:

     # apt-get install mingw-w64